kailash-manasarovar/statement/docs/timeline/2023/september.md

 [![Nowt as queer as folk](../../content/tweets/september-23-comms/nowt-as-queer-as-folk.png)](https://x.com/1FRGVN/status/1705653717742096512)

-- If the conspiracy reaches all the way into the Polygon job I start on 1st November 2023, the job that has been suggested at since a "David Ruiz", apparent Polygon employee, wanted to interview me in August 2023, then this "chance" meeting deserves another look too.
+- If the conspiracy reaches all the way into the Polygon job I start on 1st November 2023, the job that has been suggested at since [a "David Ruiz", apparent Polygon director, wanted to interview me in August 2023](august.md#head-hunted-by-ex-polygon-director), then this "chance" meeting deserves another look too.
-- It also suggests I am not only being targeted as a rape-gang survivor and because I'm all over the child rape-gang porn networks, but also for my political views against child abuse and the obliteration of women's rights.
+- It also suggests I am not only being targeted as a rape-gang survivor and because I'm all over the child rape-gang porn networks and have been for decades, but also for my political views against child abuse and the obliteration of women's rights.
 - This seems to be a fair assumption if we're talking about a vast and international criminal network of misogynist porn gangs.
 - I wonder if there was a Polygon event on in Valencia the night before that the boys neglected to mention they had attended.